3 Tips for Implementing an Internal Food Safety Audit That Complies With GFSI Requirements [Free Download]

 - Implement appropriate corrective actions

-A training course like AIB’s ensures that everyone uses the same approaches and techniques and understands how internal audits contribute to overall food safety.
+A training course ensures that everyone uses the same approaches and techniques, and understands how internal audits contribute to overall food safety.
 Formal training can also prevent internal auditors from asking leading, open-ended, or ambiguous questions, giving them the skills needed to be objective, respectful, and professional when interviewing facility workers.

-To maximize the impact of internal food safety audits, consider going beyond a one-off training session; instead, providing the internal audit team with ongoing food safety resources and courses.
-Auditors who have been updated on the latest developments in food safety regulations and trends will be able to perform better audits and identify issues that could compromise food safety.
+To maximize the impact of internal food safety audits, consider going beyond a one-off training session; instead, provide the internal audit team with ongoing food safety resources and courses.
+Auditors who are up to date on the latest developments in food safety regulations and trends will be able to perform better audits and identify issues that could compromise food safety.

-The frequency of your internal audits should be determined by your facility’s risk level, as well as findings from prior audits.
+Determine the frequency of your internal food safety audits according to your facility’s risk level, as well as findings from prior audits.
 For example, if a particular process has more issues, you’ll want to boost the frequency of internal audits.
 Similarly, you’ll want to audit areas where you’ve implemented corrective actions to ensure that your leadership team and staff have successfully addressed all non-conformances.

-You should always manage an internal audit as an independent program with its own procedures, cross-department representation, and analysis reporting.
+You should always manage an internal food safety audit as an independent program with its own procedures, cross-department representation, and analysis reporting.

-Here are some steps to help you formalize the internal auditing process:
+Here are some steps to help you formalize the internal food safety auditing process:

 - Prepare a comprehensive checklist that includes facility-specific questions.

-- Document with detailed descriptions and photographic evidence for evaluations against standard requirements.
-Do not have auditors simply check off a “complies” or “does not comply” box.
+- Document inspections with detailed descriptions and photographic evidence for evaluations against standard requirements.
+Do not allow auditors to simply check a “complies” or “does not comply” box.

 - Complete a non-conformity report, which should include deadlines and assigned responsibilities for conducting root cause analysis and developing corrective action plans.